Source: Containerization International.

 Early container shipping activity was highly clustered and involved economies with a strong relationship with the United States.
 This is reflective of the importance of existing trade relations along which the innovation could diffuse and capture market opportunities.

-• The first cluster involved domestic services between the continental United States and Alaska and Hawaii on the West Coast and Puerto Rico on the East Coast.
-Initially, container shipping was developed to service the American domestic market, particularly between the East, Gulf, and West coasts as well as the Caribbean.
+- The first cluster involved domestic services between the continental United States, Alaska, and Hawaii on the West Coast and Puerto Rico on the East Coast.
+Initially, container shipping was developed to service the American domestic market, particularly between the East, Gulf, and West coasts, as well as the Caribbean.

-• The third cluster was Japan, which at the time was becoming an export-oriented economy with the United States as the principal partner.
+- The third cluster was Japan, which was becoming an export-oriented economy with the United States as the principal partner at the time.
 Asian containerized shipping routes began in 1967 as a by-product of American military activities in Vietnam.
-From 1968, return stops were made in Japan as a way to pick up cargo on the way back to the United States.
+From 1968, return stops were made in Japan to pick up cargo on the way back to the United States.
 At that time, Japan was becoming an export-oriented economy, which began to set transpacific container flow patterns.